mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 forbidden – they are `resurrected` by having their template implanted into and taken to term by a female.
-The Church is monotheistic and the people believe that God protects them and grants them ‘immortality’ in exchange for strict adherence to its rituals.
+The Church is monotheistic and the people believe that God protects them and grants them 'immortality' in exchange for strict adherence to its rituals.
 While coital behaviour between couples is allowed as a